adobe/styleguide/opensource/doc-style.md

 Text from a CLI should be quoted verbatim, even if it contains errors or its style contradicts this guide.
-You can add "(sic)" after the quote to indicate the errors are in the quote and are not errors in our docs.
+You can add "(sic)" after the quote to indicate the errors are in the quote and are not errors in our documentation.

 Text taken from a GUI, such as menu text or button text, should be bold.
 Use the text exactly as it appears in the GUI.
 For example: